LemesoftNostalgic/sprint-o-matic/README.md

 your personal virtual coach.
 The pacemaker waits you at each control, and competes against/with you in between the controls.

+In some rare circumstances, the pacemaker decides to skip a control, and wait at the next one.
+In that case, don't worry.
+Shit happens.

 ### Map types (Infinite Oulu / External)

 There are two different categories of maps in Sprint-O-Matic.